 SantaCon – Citywide

-A musical mob parades from Washington Square Park to Tompkins Square Park carrying boomboxes to create a "sound sculpture."
+A musical mob meets at the Arch at Washington Square Park and parades to Tompkins Square Park carrying boomboxes to create a "sound sculpture."
 It's a really cool alternative to traditional Christmas caroling.
 Download the music online, download the free app or show up early to snag a free CD or cassette tape (assuming you still have one of those players).
 All participants should arrive at least 15 minutes before the kickoff.

 Tuba Christmas – Midtown East

-Mano a Mano, the organization behind the Day of the Dead festivities at Saint Mark's Church, hosts this 11th annual Mexican holiday celebration.
-But this year it has moved from the Museum of the City of New York to Washington Heights.
+Mano a Mano, the organization behind the Day of the Dead festivities at Saint Mark's Church, hosts this annual Mexican holiday celebration.
+The event moves to Brooklyn this year.
 Enjoy music and eats, learn how to make your own piñatas, join a posada, a singing procession through the streets, and see a Pastorela, a traditional shepherds' play.

 Klez for Kids – Lower East Side